toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Clear new transactions with CTRL+Enter

 Automatically clear a new transaction by pressing CTRL+Enter (CMD on Mac).

+## Color for Striped Transaction Rows

+When the Striped Transaction Rows feature is enabled, alternating rows use this color as the background.
+The default is #fafafa.

+## Color for Striped Transaction Rows - Dark Theme

+When the Striped Transaction Rows feature is enabled, in dark theme, alternating rows use this color as the background.
+The default is #1e1e1f.

 ## Confirm keyboard-initiated transaction cancelation